-Hoshea formed a conspiracy against Pekah, put him to death, and usurped the throne B. C. 730, in the reign of Ahaz, king of Judah.
-Hoshea reigned wick. edly, like the other kings of Israel.
+Hoshea formed a conspiracy against Pekah, put him o death, and usurped the throne B. C. 730, in the seign of Ahaz, king of Judah.
+Hoshea reigned wick edly, like the other kings of Israel.
 His dominions were invaded by Shalmaneser, king of Assyria.
-Hosea submitted to him, and paid him tribute; but after wards Shalmaneser discovering that Hoshea was giving himself into the hands of So, king of Egypt, and withholding tribute from him, went up and besieged Samaria, took it, and carried the people captive to his own land, and thus put an end to the monarchy of Israel, in the year 721, B. C. after it had continued from the reign of Jeroboam I. 254 years.
+Hosea submitted to him, and paid him tribute; but after wards Shalmaneser discovering that Hoshea was giving nimselt must the hands of So, king of Egypt, and withholding tribute from him, went up and besieged Samaria, took it, and carried the people captive to his own land, and thus put an end to the monarchy of 'srael, in the year 721, B. C. after it had continued om the reign of Jeroboam 1.
+254 years.